 TIPS FOR INSTALLING THE THUNDERBOLT SOLAR KIT

 The Thunderbolt solar kit comes complete with three 15 watt solar panels for a total of 45 watts.
-It also includes all of the parts you will need: a mounting frame, controller box, cables, connectors and even a couple of 12 volt lights that plug directly into the controller box.
+It also includes all of the parts you will need: a mounting frame, solar charge controller box, cables, battery terminal clamps and even a couple of 12 volt lights that plug directly into the controller box.
 Everything is included for a ground level installation.
 On the other hand, a roof top installation will require some brackets – something we have not purchased yet.

 The installation was simple.
 We just followed the instructions in the manual and things worked.
 Okay, truth be told, Shelly (the Survival Husband) does not always read manuals thoroughly so he put the frame together goofy and had to start over.
 And then he could not find the power switch on the inverter and thought it was defective.
 I found it, turned it on and had immediate power.